 Generally meets 2nd and 3rd Sundays.

-Pathfinders Youth Group
+Pathfinders Youth Group (yOUTH rOOM)

 Generally meets 4th Sundays, plus participates in Family Service 1st Sundays.

 This year the Pathfinders Youth Group focus on the following:

 Preparing for and participating in the Family Services.